golden-eyed/hello-world/README.md

 Let it be

 We chased our pleasures here
-Dug our treasures there
+dug our treasures there

 But can you still recall
-The time we cried
+the time we cried